On the Representations of Leavitt path algebras

 Now, let $\phi \in M$.
 Notice that,

 where the last equality follows from condition 3 in definition \ref{brancsystem}.
 In a similar way, one shows that $S_e P_{r(e)} = S_e$ and we have relation 1 in \ref{defleviatt}.
-Relation 2 of the definition of the Leviatt path algebras follows analogously.
+Relation 2 of the definition of the Leavitt path algebras follows analogously.